rschristopher/ischristtrue.com/src/modern-views/christianity.md

 ## They Followed Him

 We are not the first generation to be so lost.
-All before Christ were lost in darkness, subject to principalities and powers, holding desperately to prophetic hope.
+The generations before Christ were lost in darkness, subject to principalities and powers, holding desperately to prophetic hope.
 And look how they followed when He called,

 !!! quote "Matthew 4:18-22"
     And Jesus, walking by the sea of Galilee, saw two brethren, Simon called Peter, and Andrew his brother, casting a net into the sea: for they were fishers.